Reusable Waste Containers Reduce Single-Use Plastic in the NHS

 The framework can enable considerable reductions in single-use plastic consumption and CO2 emissions, compared to the current single-use clinical waste container.

 The buying process for this framework will be different to that of standard consumables frameworks from NHS Supply Chain.
-If you have any questions, please contact your Customer Relationship Manager.
+If you have any questions, please contact our Hospital Care Team.